 The Committee intends to preserve the tax deductibility of executive compensation under Section 162(m) of the Internal Revenue Code to the extent practicable while focusing on consistency with its compensation philosophy, the needs of Whirlpool, and stockholder interests.
-Whirlpool's stockholders have approved the PEP and our omnibus stock and incentive plans that award our short-term cash and long-term incentives to executives.
-Many of the types of awards authorized in these stockholder-approved plans should be considered qualifying "performance-based" compensation which is excluded in the determination of the \$1 million deduction limit under Section 162(m).
+Whirlpool's stockholders have approved the short-term incentive and our omnibus stock and incentive plans that award our short-term cash and long-term incentives to executives.
+Many of the types of awards authorized in these stockholder-approved plans are structured so that they could be considered qualifying "performance-based" compensation, which is excluded in the determination of the \$1 million deduction limit under Section 162(m).
 However, the Committee retains the ability to make payments in one or more of the programs as previously discussed that may not qualify for tax deductibility under Section 162(m).